DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-10-25-showing-course-title-on-the-check-your-answers-page.md

 We also [added a way for providers to mark their physics courses as being part of the ‘Engineers teach physics’ programme](/publish-teacher-training-courses/adding-an-engineers-teach-physics-question-to-courses/).
 When marking a physics course as being part of the ‘Engineers teach physics’ programme, the course title is updated.

-We have moved the position of the course title on the ‘check your answers’ page to the top of the course details summary list, to make it clearer to the users how the course will be named.
+We have moved the position of the course title on the add course ‘Check your answers’ page to the top of the course details summary list, to make it clearer to the users how the course will be named.

 The course title is automatically generated from the list of subjects and cannot be changed by users without first contacting Support.